jmettraux/aac_magic/src/spells.md

 Loose night threads woven in the form of a hut absorb light.
 Anything goes though except light.

-(It's practical for caster who do film photography).
+(It's practical for casters that are into film photography).

 ## Quartz Ball